jtablesaw/tablesaw/docs/userguide/importing_data.md

 }
 ```

-Note that the returned String is a legal array literal you can paste into Java code: the types are comma separated, and the index position and the column name would be interpreted as comments.
-You can edit it to fix whatever column types are incorrect, paste it into your code.
+Note that the returned String is a legal array literal you can paste into Java code: the types are comma separated, and the index position and the column name are provided such that they would be interpreted as comments.
+You can paste it into your code and then edit it to fix whatever column types are incorrect.

 #### Skipping columns during import

-Sometimes you have a file with columns that you’re not interested in.
-You can ignore those columns during the import process by using the special “SKIP” column type as shown below:
+Another advantage to specifying the column types is that you can skip some if you don't need them.
+You can prevent those columns from being imported by using the special “SKIP” column type as shown below:

 ```Java
 ColumnType[] types = {SKIP, INTEGER, FLOAT, FLOAT, SKIP};